 - Front Page

 - Featured Articles (Header Section)

-For the article page, we decided to place a large lead image at the top, adding a thin sidebar next to the article body with the publishing date, author information and share buttons.
+For the article page, we decided to place a large lead image at the top, adding a thin sidebar next to the article body with the publishing date, author information, and share buttons.

-As for the featured articles on the home page, we wanted to drop the traditional slider and put the emphasized images and titles of the three featured articles, with a live feed of the latest articles, at the right side.
+As for the featured articles on the home page, we wanted to drop the traditional slider and put the emphasized images and titles of the three featured articles, with a live feed of the latest articles, on the right side.

-And here’s the result: the look and feel of the new homepage is clean and simple.
+And here’s the result: the look and feel of the new homepage are clean and simple.
 Based on the Google Analytics data, the users started to use every section of the website immediately.
 It feels good to know that all the time spent on planning the new site paid off!

 Once we had completed the design and received the approval from the client, we immediately started with the development.

 Pannon RTV is now a Thunder-based website.
 Thunder is a Drupal distribution sponsored by Burda Media.
 We opted for Thunder because it is a clean, simple and well-crafted Drupal distribution with some killer features for desktop publishing.
-Some of features include:
+Some of the features include:

 - regular maintenance and updates

 - paragraphs module for the editorial experience - it rocks!